 - Anaesthetic or medical reasons - Surgical reasons e.g. bleeding, pain, unexpected problems during surgery, operation turned out to be more complex than anticipated - Patient social status no responsible adult at home or distance to travel

-- Ongoing redesign of Theatres and surgical flow within BGH which will enable repatriation and therefore should increase the number of Day Case procedures.
-Implementation of the new agreed service model took place in November 2016 and this will be monitored for success over the year.
+Currently redesigning theatres and surgical flow within the BGH which will enable repatriation and therefore should increase the number of day case procedures.